rchtgpt/tablot/README.md

 ## building from source
-Install everything written in `requirements.txt` with pip install.
+Install everything written in `requirements.txt` with `pip install -r requirements.txt`.

 `cd` to `tablot` directory.